Tejaspatil1175/PayGate_402/README.md

 | **False Positive Count** | Number of legitimate transactions incorrectly flagged | Tracked |
 | **Est. FP Cost** | Calculated cost impact of false positives | Minimized |

-> ⚠️ **Honesty & Limitations Note**: Benchmark evaluations are conducted against a synthetic, non-adversarial 100-item test set.
-Real-world fraud patterns, carding topologies, and merchant dynamics will vary.
+*Note*: Benchmark evaluations are conducted against a synthetic, non-adversarial 100-item test set.
+Real-world fraud patterns and merchant dynamics will vary.

 ---

-## 🛑 What This Is Not
+## What This Is Not

 - **Not a replacement for Razorpay's native security**: Razorpay maintains robust enterprise fraud controls.
 Payment Integrity Mesh adds a merchant-configurable, auditable proxy layer specifically for agentic workflows.
 - **Not a write-enabled autonomous agent**: The mesh enforces strict defense-only behavior; it will never execute financial actions autonomously.